-Parenting is not easy and we all need support.
-Becoming a parent can be the most wonderful yet challenging experience in our lives.
+Parenting is not easy, and we all need support.
+Becoming a parent can be the most beautiful yet challenging experience in our lives.
 A child does not arrive with a set of manualised instructions, yet I meet so many parents who think they should be natural and perfect at it.

 I intend to promote the sense of being a “good enough parent ” rather than the perfect one that we sometimes see on social media and in our thoughts.
 I hope to offer a safe space for you to come together, feel supported, trust your instincts, and learn some strategies you can take home and use straight away.